Mozambique rocked by the killings of 2 prominent opposition figures soon after disputed election

 The killings are “further clear evidence of the lack of justice that we are all subjected to,” PODEMOS said.

-PODEMOS is a relatively new opposition party that challenged the 49-year rule of the Front for the Liberation of Mozambique (Frelimo) party in the Oct.
-9 election.
 Although Mondlane ran for president as an independent, he was supported by PODEMOS.
 Mondlane, PODEMOS and other opposition parties have accused Frelimo of electoral fraud and rigging the election.

-Frelimo candidate Daniel Chapo holds a clear lead in the presidential race, according to preliminary results.
-The final election results are due to be announced next week.
-Chapo is expected to be announced as the winner to succeed President Filipe Nyusi, who has served a maximum of two terms.
+The final election results are due next week and Chapo is expected to be announced as the winner to succeed President Filipe Nyusi, who has served the maximum of two terms allowed under the constitution.

-Dias was involved in preparations to challenge the results of the election in the Constitutional Council, Mozambique’s supreme electoral court.
+Dias was seen as a key figure in the legal preparations to challenge the results in the Constitutional Council, Mozambique’s supreme electoral court.
+Mondlane and PODEMOS had also called for a nationwide strike and protests on Monday.

-Frelimo, which has been in power in Mozambique since independence from Portugal in 1975, has often been accused of rigging elections, which it has consistently denied.
-Mondlane and PODEMOS had also called for a nationwide strike on Monday in protest against the results.
+Frelimo, which has been in power in the southern African country since independence from Portugal in 1975, has often been accused of rigging elections, which it has consistently denied.

-Videos published on social media showed a BMW SUV in the middle of the road with numerous bullet holes in the bodywork.
+Videos published on social media showed a dark gray BMW SUV in the middle of the road with numerous bullet holes in the bodywork.
 People were gathered around the car soon after the shooting, and some of the videos showed what appeared to be the bodies of two men, one with blood on his chest, in the front seats.
 The other body was slumped over.

 AP Africa news: https://apnews.com/hub/africa